samjones246/nomad-asl/README.md

     0x7C | .coreFixAmount
 ```

 Time starts on pressing the Play button on the main menu.
 This button click invokes a method which launches a couple of coroutines, and ultimately doesn't make any convenient state changes.
 So, rather than some value used by the game which indicates that a new game has been started, I opted to leverage the properties of the `Button` class itself to detect that the button has been clicked.
-More accurately, the properties I used belong to `Selectable`, a parent class of `Button`.
-This class has properties `isPointerInside` and `isPointerDown`, and I detect a click when `isPointerDown` switches from `true` to `false` while `isPointerInside` is `true`.
-The reason for checking `isPointerInside` is that if the player presses down the mouse button while the mouse is over the Play button but then moves the cursor away from the button before releasing, then a click event will not fire.
+The `Button` class has a property named `OnClick`, of type `ButtonClickedEvent`.
+This in turn has a property named `m_InvokedArray`, of type `object[]`.
+Before the button has ever been clicked, this value is null (`0x00`), but updates to a valid pointer the moment the button is clicked.
+So, I detect a click when this value changes from 0 to any other value.
 Once again, here are the path semantics:
 ```
     SceneManager
     0x48 | .ActiveScene